 If we are unable to recruit and retain key executives, scientists, and technical support personnel, we may be unable to achieve our goals.
-We may have difficulty attracting, motivating, and retaining executives and other key employees in light of our recent acquisition.

 Our performance is substantially dependent on the performance of our senior management, particularly Gajus V. Worthington, our president and chief executive officer.
 Additionally, to expand our research and product development efforts, we need key scientists skilled in areas such as molecular and cellular biology, assay development, and manufacturing.
 We also need highly trained technical support personnel with the necessary scientific background and ability to understand our systems at a technical level to effectively support potential new customers and the expanding needs of current customers.
 Competition for these people is intense.
 Because of the complex and technical nature of our systems and the dynamic market in which we compete, any failure to attract and retain a sufficient number of qualified employees could materially harm our ability to develop and commercialize our technology.